tbersez/theobroma_genomics/README.md

 ## CRK8 protein family case study
 *Master genomics projet, Paris Saclay University*

-**Aim of the project** : Develloping portable scripts for dupplicated genes detection across genomes.
+**Aim of the project** : Develloping portable scripts for dupplicated genes detection and study across genomes.
 Testing our scripts on the *Theobroma cacao* genome and CRK8 protein family.

-## Project summary
+## Abstract

+## Link to the full report